Family and friends carers (also known as kinship carers)

 To name but a few …President Barack Obama, Morgan Freeman, Naomi Campbell.
 Who else?

-• You can find up-to-date news about family and friends care in the news and developments section.
+• Find up-to-date news about family and friends.
 This provides information on our latest family and friends care briefings, publications, events and campaigns.
 You can also subscribe for free to our regularly e-newsletter on family and friends care.

 • We carry out and publish research into the needs and circumstances of children in family and friends care, and their carers.
 Read about our latest research findings on family and friends care including recommendations and tips for practitioners and policy makers about good practice at local and national level.

 • It is often older siblings who are raising their young brothers and sisters, yet until now they’ve had no recognition and little if any support despite the many challenges they face.
-Our sibling carers webpage includes findings from the first study into sibling care and other resources for sibling carers and those working with them.
+Our sibling carers webpage includes findings from the first study into sibling care.

 • We are leading members of The Kinship Care Alliance.
 This is a group of organisations that campaign together to promote family and friends care.
 We believe that more children should be raised with family and friends instead of going into care, but the family and friends carers should be properly supported.
 Find out more about the Kinship Care Alliance’s policy and campaign agenda.

-• From 30th September 2011, every council is supposed to have a local Kinship Care Policy that is placed on their website, and a named manager who is responsible for making sure the policy is implemented.
-We have sent a questionnaire about this to all the councils in England, under the Freedom of Information Act 2000.
-We have asked them to send us their policy, tell us where it is on their website, and tell us who the named manager for kinship care is.
-You can find your local council’s policy and named manager for kinship care on this webpage, if they have them and they have told us.
+• From 30th September 2011, every English council is supposed to have a local Family and Friends Care Policy on their website, and a named manager who is responsible for making sure the policy is implemented.
+You can find your local council's policy and named manager for kinship care on this webpage, if they have them and they have told us.
+We have researched these policies, who has them and who doesn't, the good practice and the bad.

 • We run training courses for social workers and other practitioners who work with family and friends carers, as well as conferences and events for carers, children and young people, policy makers and practitioners.
-We can also provide consultancy for local authorities on matters such as producing a family and friends care policy, setting up support groups and establishing a family group conference service.
+We can also provide consultancy for local authorities on developing their family and friends care policies and services, on assessment, on setting up support groups and establishing a family group conference service.